19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (10) The Board shall not be required to make any payment in respect of any member of the Scheme if the member —

-(a) makes or furnishes to the Board any statement or fact that is false or misleading in a material particular; or
+(a) makes or furnishes to the Board any statement or fact that is false or misleading in a material particular;

+[Act 6 of 2016 wef 01/05/2016]

-(b) fails to disclose to the Board any material fact or circumstance known to him at the time he is required to be insured under the Scheme which might influence the Board as to whether he should be insured under the Scheme.
+(b) fails to disclose to the Board any material fact or circumstance known to him at the time he is required to be insured under the Scheme which might influence the Board as to whether he should be insured under the Scheme; or

 [30/87]

+[Act 6 of 2016 wef 01/05/2016]

+(c) was suffering from an illness when the member joined the Scheme, unless the Board permitted the member to join the Scheme when it knew that the member was suffering from that illness.

+[Act 6 of 2016 wef 01/05/2016]

+(11) Subsection (9) does not limit the particulars, facts and circumstances which may be taken to be material for the purposes of subsection (10)(a) or (b).

+[Act 6 of 2016 wef 01/05/2016]

+(12) Despite subsections (9) and (10), the Board may, on proof of death or incapacity of a Scheme member, pay in any circumstances prescribed by regulations made under this Part the whole or part of the insured sum.

+[Act 6 of 2016 wef 01/05/2016]

+(13) Any payment made by the Board in respect of a Scheme member before the date of commencement of section 28 of the Central Provident Fund (Amendment) Act 2016, which if made after that date would be permitted under subsection (12), is taken to be and always to have been validly paid, and no legal proceedings lie or may be instituted or maintained in any court of law on account of or in respect of any such payment.

+[Act 6 of 2016 wef 01/05/2016]

 ### Housing Authority or approved mortgagee to send notice to Board on payment of premium